Šoštanj Power Plant: Unit 6 controversy

-In 2008, Slovenian energy company Holding Slovenske Elektrarne (HSE) and subsidiary operating company Termoelektrarna Šoštanj (TEŠ) signed a deal with French multi-national company Alstom to construct a new lignite fueled generating unit to be known as TES 6.
+In 2008, Slovenian energy company Holding Slovenske Elektrarne (HSE) and subsidiary operating company Termoelektrarna Šoštanj (TEŠ) signed a deal with French multinational company Alstom to construct a new lignite fueled generating unit to be known as TES 6.
 The new unit was intended to replace older, less efficient generating units at the plant.

 The plans were subject to protests from environmental groups and criticized by non-governmental organizations which monitor the actions of the European Bank for Reconstruction and Development and the European Investment Bank, two major funders of the project.
 Critics alleged widespread corruption in the planning, award, and construction of TES 6.

 Following years of delays, the new unit achieved operation in late 2014 at a cost of 1.4 billion euros.

 Slovenian prosecutors filed charges of corruption and money laundering against two individuals and Alstom in 2020 in connection with TES 6.

 In March 2021, General Electric (GE), which had purchased Alstom's energy unit in 2015, agreed to pay HES 261 million euros to settle claims brought by HES against GE.